yiwen2024/credit-risk-classification/README.md

 Classification is a method of machine learning to predict discrete valued variables.
 A classification report holds the test results so we can assess and evaluate the number of predicted occurrences for each class.

-TP = True Positive
+TP = True Positive,
-TN = True Negative
+TN = True Negative,
-FP = False Positive
+FP = False Positive,
 FN = False Negative

 Accuracy, precision, and recall are especially important for classification models that involve a binary decision problem.